Identity theft occurs when someone uses your personal information and impersonates you to commit fraud.

 The dark web is a hidden network of websites that are not accessible through normal browsers.
 People who visit the dark web use special software to hide their identities and activity, making it a popular place for criminals.
 If your information ends up on a "marketplace" on the dark web, anyone can buy it.

 Malware is various types of malicious software designed to exploit digital devices.
-Cyber criminals can use malware to steal your information, monitor your activity on the computer, install programs or take over the computer's operating system.
+Cyber criminals can use malware to steal your information, monitor your activity on the computer, install programs and viruses or take over the computer's operating system.

 5. Credit card theft